 Common Job Titles for Communications Graduates

-Just as there are many career paths you can pursue with a bachelor’s degree in communications, there are also numerous job titles you might hold.
-Reporter, broadcast news analyst, editor, public relations specialist, technical writer, fundraising manager, sales manager, advertising manager and marketing manager are just a few possibilities, according to U.S. News & World Report.
+Just as there are many career paths you can pursue with a bachelor’s degree in communications, there are also numerous job titles you might hold. according to U.S. News & World Report, a few possibilities include:

-Once you decide how you want to use your communications skills, you can tailor your educational path by choosing a relevant academic specialization, taking part in an internship experience in that industry and planning for any advanced education or training you may need.
+Once you decide how you want to use your communications skills, you can tailor your educational path by choosing a relevant academic specialization.
+You can take part in an internship experience in that industry and plan for any advanced education or training you may need.
 If you’re wondering what the career paths you can pursue with a bachelor’s degree in communications, you should know that just about any opportunity is open to you, as long as you’re willing to put in the work to attain it.